Infineon/psoc6hal/README.md

-# Cypress Hardware Abstraction Layer
+# Hardware Abstraction Layer

 ## Overview

-The Cypress Hardware Abstraction Layer (HAL) provides a high-level interface to configure and use hardware blocks on Cypress MCUs.
+The Hardware Abstraction Layer (HAL) provides a high-level interface to configure and use hardware blocks on PSoC MCUs.
 It is a generic interface that can be used across multiple product families.
 The focus on ease-of-use and portability means the HAL does not expose all of the low-level peripheral functionality.
 The HAL can be combined with platform-specific libraries (such as the PSoC 6 Peripheral Driver Library (PDL)) within a single application.
 You can leverage the HAL's simpler and more generic interface for most of an application, even if one portion requires finer-grained control.

 To use code from the HAL, the specific driver header file can be included or the top level `cyhal.h` header can be include to allow access to any driver.